Pressure Cooker Review: Fissler Vitavit® Edition – unrated

 The Edition comes standard with an extra-tall trivet an steamer basket.
 The steamer basket is sturdy but very narrow 7.5″ (19cm) with a nested handle that decreases the usable space even more.
 However the trivet is about twice the height of any other trivet we’ve seen so far, specifically designed for multilevel pressure cooking.

-- 18/10 Stainless Steel with aluminum sandwich base
+- 18/10 Stainless Steel with 6mm-thick aluminum disk in sandwich base

 - Available Sizes: 4.5, 6, 8 and 10 L

 - Spring Valve with selector and indicator bar